-Once in a lifetime, you should visit the Fjords in Western Norway.
-Here we have some of the longest, deepest, narrowest and most beautiful fjords in the world.
-And in Norway there are thousands of them.
-The Sognefjord is the longest one with a length of 204 kilometres.
-Some places the Sognefjord is more than 1300 metres deep, with the surrounding mountains as high as the fjord is deep.
+The Sognefjord is the longest fjord in Norway with a length of 204 kilometres.
 The Geirangerfjord and Nærøyfjord are incorporated into the UNESCO World Heritage List.
-And the Norwegian Fjords are voted as the world’s best travel destination by the National Geographic Traveler magazine.
+And the Norwegian Fjords are voted as the world’s best travel destination by the National Geographic Traveler Magazine.

 Norway is “designed for Skiing”.
 Especially in the west where you have endless ranges of mountains, and where you can ski from almost 2000 metres and down to the fjords.
 You can experience Snow, Ice and Glaciers during all four seasons in the fjords.
 But it is easy to understand why more and more people discover how beautiful and exotic the Norwegian Fjords are during winter and spring.

 The Sognefjord, the king of the fjords, is the longest fjord adventure in Norway.
 The Nærøyfjord, Fjærlandsfjord and Lustrafjord are three branches of the Sognefjord that are great to explore from a kayak.
 You can join guided kayak-trips on all these fjords.

 Here is a guide to the best known fjords in Western Norway.
 Two of the fjords, the Geirangerfjord and the Nærøyfjord, are part of the UNESCO World Heritage.
 The Sognefjord is the longest fjord in Norway with its 204 kilometres.